 “Piano Qigong” is a free resource offering simple breathing and stretching movements and exercises suitable for people of all ages and fitness levels.
 These might help you overcome physical and technical obstacles you previously found insurmountable.

-Alongside my own contributions, the site includes ideas from a wide range of specialisms, ranging from piano technique to practical psychology, and from the insights of modern performing arts medicine to those of ancient China.
-I often include articles by guest writers, and hope is that this will all contribute to a holistic understanding in which valuable connections are established, benefiting pianists at all stages of their journey.
+Alongside these contributions, the site includes ideas from a wide range of other specialisms and perspectives.
+Pianodao regularly features articles by guest writers, sharing their personal stories, reflections and expertise, and hopefully adding to a holistic understanding in which valuable connections are established, benefiting pianists at all stages of their journey.

 I would like to thank my wife Louise Eales for her input here: she has many years clinical experience as a specialist mental health practitioner working with children and adolescents.
 She is my “go-to” adviser in all matters relating to psychology, behaviour and mental health issues, and her insights have had a huge impact on my own piano teaching practice and my writing.